Objection! (video game)

-Objection! is legal simulation video game for MS-DOS published by TransMedia Productions in 1992.
+Objection! is a legal simulation video game for MS-DOS published by TransMedia Productions in 1992.

 Gameplay

 Objection! is a game which is aimed at improving the evidentiary law capabilities for a practicing trial lawyer.

 Development

 Objection! was programmed by Ashley Lipson, Professor of Law.

 Reception

 Jasper Sylvester reviewed the game for Computer Gaming World, and stated that "we find the program suitable for those who want a challenge that is cerebral, realistic and intense.
 Case dismissed."

 Aurora Dizon for PC World said "Objection! a game you don't play to win, but win by playing."